espressif/esp-idf/docs/en/api-reference/peripherals/spi_master.rst

 Transferring speed
 ^^^^^^^^^^^^^^^^^^

-There're two factors limiting the transferring speed: (1) The transaction interval, (2) The SPI clock frequency used.
+There're three factors limiting the transferring speed: (1) The transaction interval, (2) The SPI clock frequency used.
+(3) The cache miss of SPI functions including callbacks.
 When large transactions are used, the clock frequency determines the transferring speed; while the interval effects the speed a lot if small transactions are used.